ISISComputingGroup/ibex_developers_manual/Communication-layer-likes-and-dislikes-(protocol,-new-devices).md

 ### Readability/encoding

-Commands to a device are ideally human readable, so that they can be used via terminal emulators.
+Commands to a device are ideally human-readable so that they can be used via terminal emulators.
 Many protocols use an ASCII encoding.

 For example, a temperature controller might implement commands similar to the following: